vvvvrzl/vvvvrzl/README.md

  * ai users

   iwc :
- * adults (as i am a minor) small interactions, and conversations are okay, but we probably wont be FRIENDS friends, obviously, i’d like to keep a distance
+ * 20+ ,small interactions, and conversations are okay, but we probably wont be FRIENDS friends, obviously, i’d like to keep a distance